GTC BLOG POST

 • Basic rate taxpayers: 18%

-If you are selling investments, there are several strategies to minimise your liability:
+If you are selling investments or receiving dividends, there are several steps you can take to manage the position:

 Flat lay of calculator, British pounds, and notebook, highlighting smart capital gains tax planning in the UK.